goat64625/simple_generative_wallpaper/README.md

 # simple_generative_wallpaper

-This is a rapository is all the different "generative art" wallpaper i made.
+This is a repository is all the different "generative art" wallpaper i made.